-3 Types of Mentoring for MillennialsMay 04, 2018
+3 Types of Mentoring for Millennial TalentSeptember 17, 2019

-One the best ways to give millennials what they are asking for is through providing a mentoring program.
+One the best ways to give millennials what they are asking for is through a mentoring program.
 But not just any mentoring program is going to work.

-Here are some examples of mentoring programs that millennials are looking for…
+Here are some examples of mentoring for millennialsÖ

-This approach allows millennials to not only learn, but also teach.
-When the millennial is placed in the role of a mentor and matched with a senior executive, it gives them a window into the higher levels of the organization and they ultimately get a better understanding of the business.
+When millennials are in the role of a mentor, they are given a window into the higher levels of the organization.
+They ultimately get a better understanding of the business.
 This is extremely beneficial to an organization because when those senior execs retire, the younger generation will be filling their positions.

-This type of mentoring is much less traditional than most.
+This type of mentoring is less traditional than most.
 This method uses psychological testing and a background review to match mentees with trained mentors outside the organization.
 The mentoring takes place online and both the mentor and mentee remain anonymous throughout the process.
 This gives both parties the opportunity to really open up and gain unbiased feedback.

 This can appeal to millennials that want increased privacy or have concerns about getting a mentor.
 It ensures that the relationship is not discussed outside of the meetings.
 It also gives the mentee a completely unbiased viewpoint to learn from.

 No matter what type of mentoring program you choose for your millennial employees, the important thing is that you have one.
 If you donít offer it to them, they will leave in favor of an organization that does.
 However, there are some things you can add to a more general mentoring program to appeal to millennials.

 A great example is mentoring software.
 Millennials stand out for their technology use, leading in several categories.
 Most notable, almost 100% of the generation uses the internet.
 This means that creating an internet-based online platform for your mentoring program will appeal to the generation at large.